odoo/documentation/content/developer/howtos.rst

       :target: howtos/scss_tips

       Follow this guide to keep the technical debt of your CSS code under control.

+   .. card:: Customize a field
+      :target: howtos/javascript_field

+      Learn how to customize field components in the Odoo JavaScript web framework.

+   .. card:: Customize a view type
+      :target: howtos/javascript_view

+      Learn how to customize view types in the Odoo JavaScript web framework.

+   .. card:: Create a client action
+      :target: howtos/javascript_client_action

+      Learn how to create client actions in the Odoo JavaScript web framework.

    .. card:: Web services
       :target: howtos/web_services